Emotional Support Animal Laws: Understanding Assistance Animals

 The Air Carrier Access Act was passed in 1990 and works alongside Department of Transportation rules prohibiting discrimination of disabled individuals traveling by air.
 According to the Air Carrier Act provisions, airlines are not allowed to refuse transportation, limit, or require advanced notice before offering service to individuals who are disabled.

 ESA owners are not required to sit in any particular location unless the animal is large enough to obstruct an aisle that must remain unobstructed.

 The Air Carrier Act also restricts airlines from charging fees for accommodating disabled persons with an ESA.

-The Fair Housing Act (FHA)
+Emotional Support Animal Housing Laws: The Fair Housing Act (FHA)

 The Fair Housing Amendments Act of 1988, commonly known as FHA, requires apartments and housing communities that ordinarily restrict pets to make “reasonable accommodation” for ESAs.

 In order to be protected by FHA laws, the ESA owner must have a diagnosed disability and provide documentation to the property owner or housing representative.

 The benefits of FHA laws include the fact that property owners cannot charge an advance deposit or other pet fees for ESAs.
 ESA owners should note, however, that if significant damage is done, or if it becomes apparent that the animal is being neglected, the property owner might be able to recoup fees later.

 Property owners also cannot question the disability, require the animal to wear identification as an Emotional Support Animal, or refuse housing.

 Emotional Support Animal Registration is NOT REAL